green-coding-solutions/documentation/content/en/docs/measuring/measuring-service.md

 ---
 title: "Measuring with hosted service"
 description: "One page summary of how to measure a sample application."
-lead: "One page summary of how to measure a sample application."
 date: 2022-06-21T08:49:15+00:00
 draft: false
 images: []